-- Alternative use of funds: A measure of how monies that are currently used to fund ATN might otherwise have been used if the network did not exist. - Benefit-cost ratio: Present value of benefits divided by present value of costs.
-If the benefit-cost ratio is greater than 1, then benefits exceed costs, and the investment is feasible. - Counterfactual scenario: What would have happened if a given event had not occurred.
-In the case of this economic impact study, the counterfactual scenario is a scenario where ATN did not exist. - Earnings (labor income): Income that is received as a result of labor; i.e., wages. - Economics: Study of the allocation of scarce resources among alternative and competing ends.
-Economics is not normative (what ought to be done), but positive (describes what is, or how people are likely to behave in response to economic changes). - Gross regional product: Measure of the final value of all goods and services produced in a region after netting out the cost of goods used in production.
-Alternatively, gross regional product (GRP) equals the combined incomes of all factors of production; i.e., labor, land, and capital.
+Alternative use of funds A measure of how monies that are currently used to fund ATN might otherwise have been used if the network did not exist.

+Benefit-cost ratio Present value of benefits divided by present value of costs.
+If the benefitcost ratio is greater than 1.0, then benefits exceed costs, and the investment is feasible.

+Counterfactual scenario What would have happened if a given event had not occurred.
+In the case of this economic impact study, the counterfactual scenario is a scenario where ATN did not exist.

+Earnings (labor income) Income that is received as a result of labor; i.e., wages.

+Economics Study of the allocation of scarce resources among alternative and competing ends.
+Economics is not normative (what ought to be done), but positive (describes what is, or how people are likely to behave in response to economic changes).

+Gross state product Measure of the final value of all goods and services produced in a state after netting out the cost of goods used in production.
+Alternatively, gross state product (GSP) equals the combined incomes of all factors of production; i.e., labor, land, and capital.
 These include wages, salaries, proprietors' incomes, profits, rents, and other.
-Gross regional product is also sometimes called value added or added income. - Initial effect: Income generated by the initial injection of monies into the economy through the payroll of ATN. - Input-output analysis: Relationship between a given set of demands for final goods and services and the implied amounts of manufactured inputs, raw materials, and labor that this requires.
-When educational institutions pay wages and salaries and spend money for supplies in the region, they also generate earnings in all sectors of the economy, thereby increasing the demand for goods and services and jobs. - Multiplier effect: Additional income created in the economy as ATN spends money in the region.
-It consists of the income created by the supply chain of the industries initially affected by the spending of ATN (i.e., the direct effect), income created by the supply chain of the initial supply chain (i.e., the indirect effect), and the income created by the increased spending of the household sector (i.e., the induced effect). - NAICS: The North American Industry Classification System (NAICS) classifies North American business establishment in order to better collect, analyze, and publish statistical data related to the business economy. - Non-labor income: Income received from investments, such as rent, interest, and dividends.
+Gross state product is also sometimes called value added or added income.

+Initial effect Income generated by the initial injection of monies into the economy through the payroll of ATN.

+Input-output analysis Relationship between a given set of demands for final goods and services and the implied amounts of manufactured inputs, raw materials, and labor that this requires.
+When educational institutions pay wages and salaries and spend money for supplies in the state, they also generate earnings in all sectors of the economy, thereby increasing the demand for goods and services and jobs.

+Multiplier effect Additional income created in the economy as ATN spends money in the state.
+It consists of the income created by the supply chain of the industries initially affected by the spending of ATN (i.e., the direct effect), income created by the supply chain of the initial supply chain (i.e., the indirect effect), and the income created by the increased spending of the household sector (i.e., the induced effect).

+NAICS

+The North American Industry Classification System (NAICS) classifies North American business establishments in order to better collect, analyze, and publish statistical data related to the business economy.

+Non-labor income

+Income received from investments, such as rent, interest, and dividends.